Azure/azure-sdk-for-js/settling_messages_when_receiver_is_closing.md

 ## Where our current design falls down

-However, some customers do something more akin to this:
+However, some users do something more akin to this:

 ```typescript